znsio/teswiz/README.md

 To run all the tests against the Android platform, run the following command:

-    Platform=android ./gradlew clean cucumber
+    Platform=android ./gradlew run

 #### Run on Local devices:

 The framework, by default, automatically figures out if there are multiple devices connected to the machine, and if so, will run the tests in parallel

-#### Run on Device Farm:
+#### Run on pCloudy's Device Farm:

-To enable running the tests on pCloudy's Mobilab, the following additional environment variables need to be provided:
+**To enable running the tests on pCloudy's Device Farm, the following additional environment variables need to be provided:**

 * `RunOnCloud=true` - Default is `false`
 * `CLOUD_USER` - Mobilab username